If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 - Takes a while to get used to saddle seat

 BEST GAMING CHAIR

-I like the Mavix M9 Gaming Chair because it’s a hybrid: it has a leather seat, back, and headrest, and a mesh lumbar support, making it ideal for people who like the luxurious look and feel of leather but also tend to get hot.
+I like the Mavix M9 Gaming Chair because it’s a hybrid: it has a leather seat, back and headrest, and a breathable mesh lumbar support, making it ideal for people who like the luxurious look and feel of leather but also tend to get hot.
 It’s a good hybrid chair for gamers because it’s comfortable without the bulky look of most gaming chairs.
 In fact, the Mavix M9 has a sleek design and even looks good when pushed under the desk.

 And for gamers who need to find that sweet spot before they can play effectively, there are so many things that can be adjusted on the chair: head and neck support, back height, seat depth, 4D armrests, and even tension recline.
 But I think my favorite feature is that the seat has cool gel memory foam, which makes the chair feel comfortable even after long periods of time.
 There’s also an option to add a gaming chair mat.

-- Cooling seat
+- Cooling mesh

 - Dynamic lumbar support